interuss/dss/concepts.md

 A DSS Region consists of one or more synchronized DSS instances.
 From a client perspective, interacting with any DSS instance within the DSS Region is equivalent to interacting with any other DSS instance within the DSS Region.
 For instance, an Entity may be written to one DSS instance and then read from a different DSS instance because all DSS instances in a DSS Region share a common DSS Airspace Representation (DAR).
 The implementation of the DAR is a single distributed CockroachDB cluster per DSS Region.
 The expectation is that multiple separate organizations will each host a DSS instance in the same DSS Region, and each DSS instance will be accompanied with some number of CockroachDB nodes which join into the same cluster.
 With a relatively small number of DSS instances, each organization will host a full replica of the CockroachDB database in its nodes.
 And in any case, the CockroachDB database will transparently survive the total loss of one or more organizations' DSS instances and CockroachDB nodes as long as there are a sufficient number of DSS instances in the DSS Region.

 ### Behavioral details
 The DSS does not store details of Entities, and specifically it does not store their precise 4D volumes.
-Instead, each Entity is mapped into the DSS Airspace Representation (DAR), which happens to be S2 cells at a fixed zoom level currently, and then the precise extents are discarded as required by requirement DSS0040.
+Instead, each Entity is mapped into the DAR, which happens to be [S2](http://s2geometry.io/) cells at a fixed zoom level [currently](./pkg/geo/s2.go), and then the precise extents are discarded as required by requirement DSS0040.
 This means that true intersection tests between Entities cannot be performed.
 If two Entities intersect, they are guaranteed to share at least one common DAR cell.
 But, two Entities sharing a DAR cell do not necessarily intersect.
 Because the DSS returns all relevant Entities in relevant DAR cells, some Entities that are nearby the area of interest may be returned even though those Entities are, in fact, entirely disjoint from the area of interest.

 ## Remote ID